Best Practices for Experimental Science NERSC Users¶

 Where should my data go?¶

-We have a general overview of the NERSC file systems here.
+Overview of NERSC file systems here.

 This is recommended as the first landing pad for your data.
 CFS is allocated per project, and the quota is set by your DOE program manager.
 Your quota depends on project allocation and is shared with other members of your project.
 To access CFS via Globus use the collection